CyanogenMod/android_frameworks_compile_slang/README.rst

 Example Program: fountain.rs
 ----------------------------

-fountain.rs is in ScriptC language, which is based on the standard C99.
+fountain.rs is in the Renderscript language, which is based on the standard C99.
 However, llvm-rs-cc goes beyond "clang -std=c99" and provides the following important features: